DocNow/twarc/README.md

 The first time you fetch tweets for a query if you pass the --scrape option it will use [search.twitter.com](http://search.twitter.com) to discover tweet ids, and then use the Twitter REST API to fetch the JSON for each tweet.
-This is an expensive because each ID needs to be fetched from the API which counts as a request against your quota.
+This is an expensive operation because each ID needs to be fetched from the API which counts as a request against your quota.

 [Twitter Search](http://search.twitter.com) [now supports](http://blog.twitter.com/2013/02/now-showing-older-tweets-in-search.html) drilling backwards in time, past the week cutoff of the REST API.
 Since individual tweets are still retrieved with the REST API, rate limits apply--so this is quite a slow process.
 Still, if you are willing to let it run for a while it can be useful to query for older tweets, until the official search REST API supports a more historical perspective.